How to Remove Fake “Apple Security Alert” in 2024

 1. Go to History on the Safari menu, then select Clear History.

 3. Once you’ve done this, close and restart your browser.
-You’ll have now completely reset Safari.
-Now proceed to Step 1 to identify any viruses.
+You’ve now completely reset Safari, and you can proceed to Step 1 to identify any viruses.

 Remove Suspicious Extensions and Reset Your Google Chrome Browser on macOS